ssomers/Bron-Kerbosch/README.md

 ## What is this?

 Performance comparison of various implementations of three Bron-Kerbosch algorithms to find all maximal cliques in a graph.
-The purpose is not only to compare the algorithms, but also programming lanuages, and the effect of optimization within a programming language.
+The purpose is not only to compare the algorithms, but also programming languages, and the effect of optimization within a programming language.
 Compared to the original forked from, the code is:
 * converted from python 2 to python 3.7
 * (hopefully) clarified and type safe
 * extended with variations on the algorithms
 * extended with unit tests and a performance test on random graphs
-* all that mirrored in Rust, Go, and partly in C#, Java and Scala
+* all that mirrored in Rust, Java, Scala, Go, and partly in C#

 ## Implementations